 The swimming squad attends at least three galas in the year.
 This is to ensure that there is still an avenue for keen swimmers to continue swimming after Year 2 and is a fantastic cross trainer for building fitness for other sports.

-We have recently invested in new gymnastics equipment with the aim of developing our boys’ strength, coordination and agility.
+We have invested in new gymnastics equipment with the aim of developing our boys’ strength, coordination and agility.
 Gymnastics is a block module in the Spring Term during PE sessions and we have a club and a representative team.

 Basketball is a fantastic sport that we offer, providing fitness and skill and encourages quick thinking.
 We play in the Sevenoaks Schools’ Tournaments and were the winners of the inaugural cup.
 As a cross training sport, it offers brilliant footwork and handling skills that assist in the improvement in rugby and football.
-Most All Blacks will have played basketball, as it is a major sport in New Zealand.

 Solefield is unique in that we have Judo as a timetabled curriculum subject for Years 3 and 4.
 This enables the boys to learn how to throw and land safely.
 The School sends teams to IAPS National Competitions and our boys regularly secure medals in the various weight categories.